-Your support changes lives.
 Between 40-70% of Aboriginal adults have low English language literacy.
 In some locations it can be as high as 90%.
-A $50 donation can help provide 1 hour of locally-led training in First Nations communities.
-Low literacy affects every aspect of life, from reading a medication label to helping your...
+Your tax-deductible donation will change the lives of First Nations students like Clarrie.
+Low literacy affects every aspect of life, from reading a medication label to helping children with their homework.
+We urgently need...

 Continue readingNational NAIDOC Week 2025